 Chakan / Talegaon / Pimpri-Chinchwad / Ranjangaon Tier-1 and Tier-2 suppliers get full BoM, work orders, ITC-04 job-work tracking, and Section 194Q TDS on supplier payments.

-Hinjawadi / Magarpatta IT and SaaS companies get SAC-based service invoicing, LUT-aware exports, SaaS recurring billing, multi-currency invoicing, and FIRC reconciliation.
+Hinjawadi / Magarpatta IT and SaaS companies get SAC-based service invoicing, zero-rated export invoicing, SaaS recurring billing, and bank-statement import that auto-matches export receipts against invoices.

 Educational services are GST-exempt under Schedule III; coaching, certification programs, and ancillary revenue may be taxable.
 ReadyBooks.ai handles the dual classification and the GSTR-1 exempt-supply table.

 Pune CA firms in Shivajinagar, Aundh, Kothrud, and Koregaon Park manage 30-100+ clients.
-Multi-client dashboard with bulk GST filing and articled-clerk roles.
+Multi-client dashboard with a filed/due/overdue GST filing-status view across every client.

 Built for how Pune industry and services actually work.